 Carmel’s Arts & Design District flourishes in the heart of downtown Carmel.
 Home to unique specialty shops, restaurants, art galleries, and interior design studios, the Arts & Design District attracts both Carmel residents and weekend visitors.
 The Monon Trail, a 16-mile bike and pedestrian path that cuts through Carmel, provides easy access to all the Carmel Arts & Design District has to offer for those who choose to walk or bike from other areas of the city.

-Nearby, Carmel’s newly constructed City Center has become another hub of activity.
+Nearby, Carmel’s City Center has become another hub of activity.
 Home to the Palladium, Carmel’s Center for the Performing Arts, City Center draws big-name entertainers to Carmel residents, providing a world class alternative to downtown Indianapolis’ concert venues.
 City Center also offers a variety of restaurants and residences and is accessible from the Monon.

 Carmel is an economic leader in the state of Indiana.
 It boasts the state’s second-largest concentration of office workers and an unemployment rate nearly half the national average.
 Almost 30 percent of Carmel’s property tax money is generated by its businesses, resulting in one of the lowest residential tax rates in the state.
 Named one of the “Best Cities to Relocate to in America” by CNBC.com, Carmel is home to native Hoosiers and Indiana newcomers alike, and leads the state in population growth.
 Carmel real estate options are many and varied, providing options for every budget and family.
 Resale value is solid in this city outside The City.